Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

 **-- Profitability & Loss Analysis**

-1. What factors correlate with a product or an order generating a loss (negative profit)?
+**1. What factors correlate with a product or an order generating a loss (negative profit)?**

         import pandas as pd
         import numpy as np
         import seaborn as sns
         import matplotlib.pyplot as plt

 -- Creating a binary target variable for loss-making products